 Safariland

 Safariland is one of the top holster manufacturers – especially when it comes to police duty rigs.
-However, when it comes to the diminutive Smith & Wesson pistol, the company offers only two options.
+However, when it comes to the diminutive Smith & Wesson pistol, the company offers only one option.

 Model 25 Pocket Holster – While I normally like Safariland products a great deal, this is not a rig I can recommend.
 While the construction and durability of this holster are fine, the problem is that does not reliably stay in the pocket when the gun is drawn.
 I’d suggest you take a look at the DeSantis Nemesis instead.
 I’ve had a great deal of experience and success with that rig.